Fentanyl Withdrawal Symptoms & Detox Timeline

 adcare hospital facility

 Don’t let addiction take control of your life any longer.
 Call us today at to learn more about addiction treatment at AdCare.
-There are two inpatient AdCare facilities, one medical drug detox center in Massachusetts, and one medical drug detox center in Rhode Island.
-AdCare also offers outpatient treatment and has sister facilities across the United States as well.
-Call us today to learn more about our comprehensive addiction treatment options.
+When looking for treatment in Rhode Island or Massachusetts, there are two inpatient AdCare facilities, one medical drug detox center in Massachusetts, and one medical drug detox center in Rhode Island.

 Was this page helpful?